Storfjorden (Sunnmøre): Transportation

 Due to the steep slopes along the shores, road construction is challenging and overland road transport is often limited to valleys.
 On the northern shore of the Storfjorden, there a continuous network of roads from Tafjord to the island of Sula using the roads 63, 650, E39, 656, 60 and 61.
 On the southern shore, there are only short sections of roads along the fjord itself.

 During summer the Hurtigruten line visits the Storfjorden and Geirangerfjorden regularly.

 Landslide and megatsunami

 At 10:00 p.m. on 8 January 1731, a landslide with an estimated volume of 6,000,000 m3 fell from a height of 500 m on the slope of the mountain Skafjell into the Storfjorden opposite Stranda.
 The slide generated a megatsunami 30 m in height that struck Stranda, flooding the area for 100 m inland and destroying the church and all but two boathouses, as well as many boats.
-Damaging waves struck as far as way as Ørskog.
+Damaging waves struck as far as way as Ørskog Municipality.
 The waves killed 17 people.
 It was the first natural disaster in Norway to be reported and documented in historic time.